 We then use an ANOVA to test whether the test model was significantly better than the null model.
 If the interaction term improved the model significantly, the subject motion profile has a relevant influence on the slope of the fitted cumulative Gaussian.
-We expected the interaction parameter to be lower for Motion = “Congruent” and Motion = “Incongruent”, thus putting into evidence that self-motion decreases precision in object velocity judgments during self-motion.
+We expected the interaction parameter to be lower for Motion = “Congruent” and Motion = “Incongruent”, thus putting into evidence that visually simulated self-motion decreases precision in object speed judgments during self-motion.

-To assess the Point of Subjective Equivalence (PSE), our Test Model contained the same random effects as above and the self-motion profile (ternary variable “Motion Profile” with the values “Congruent”, “No Motion” and “Incongruent”) and the velocity difference between target and ball cloud (“Difference”) as fixed effects (Moscatelli et al., 2012).
+To assess the Point of Subjective Equivalence (PSE), our Test Model contained the same random effects as above and the self-motion profile (ternary variable “Motion Profile” with the values “Congruent”, “No Motion” and “Incongruent”) and the speed difference between target and ball cloud (“Difference”) as fixed effects (Moscatelli et al., 2012).
 The lme4 syntax is: